I had a few minutes to read this morning, so I wanted to share!

-First, after reading a book that referenced Daniel’s (In the Bible) prayer life, I wanted to read that book again.
+After reading a book that referenced Daniel’s (In the Bible) prayer life, I wanted to read the book of Daniel again.
 It has been…instructive.
 His prayer of thanks to God for help interpreting King Nebuchadnezzar’s dream was encouraging:

 “Praise be to the name of God for ever and ever; wisdom and power are His.